How to Lower Blood Sugar

 Based on decades of experience and hundreds of peer-reviewed scientific studies, this lifestyle is the most effective way to increase your insulin sensitivity, which lowers your need for insulin and oral medications, helps you lose weight, and reduces your overall chronic disease risk.

-The second benefit of a plant-based diet is that plants are naturally high in dietary fiber, antioxidants, whole grains, beans and lentils, and other key nutrients that will help you lose weight, improve your mood and energy, and boost your immunity.
+The second benefit of a plant-based diet is that plants like fruits, whole grains, beans and lentils are naturally high in dietary fiber, antioxidants, and other key nutrients that will help you lose weight, improve your mood and energy, and boost your immunity.

 We want to double down on this one: a healthy diet is the most powerful and most necessary step to take to lower your blood glucose.
 None of the other strategies can overcome a poor diet.